 If you suspect you are fatigued before setting off on a journey, use these tips to keep yourself safe:

-Listen to upbeat music or chat to your passengers, but only if you can do so withoutbecoming distracted, as this would increase danger rather than mitigate it.
+Listen to upbeat music or chat with your passengers, but only if you can do so without becoming distracted, as this would increase danger rather than mitigate it.
 If there are no passengers in your car, try talking aloud to yourself!

 If you begin to feel physically unwell or sleepy, have trouble thinking straight or experience blurred vision, pull over and stop driving.
 These symptoms indicate that your fatigue has reached a dangerous level.
 Start looking for rest stops, service areas or safe places off the roadway where you can stop for a nap.
 Drowsy drivers should not pull over and rest on the shoulder of the road, except in emergency situations.